Skip to content

 }

-The KMP version of NetFlow builds on the same ideas as Communication but takes things further: it supports Android and iOS, while maintaining the same clean, expressive API.
+The KMP version builds on the same ideas but adds iOS support, while keeping the same API.

-Once Communication was stable and working nicely for Android, I started to wonder: could I use the same logic in iOS apps?
+Once Communication was stable for Android, I started wondering whether the same logic could run on iOS.

-I had actually tried for several months to get this architecture working with Kotlin Multiplatform, but without success.
-There were too many moving parts: networking, serialization, platform dependencies, and shared logic structure.
+I had actually tried for several months to get this architecture working with KMP, but without success.
+There were too many moving parts: networking, serialization, platform dependencies, shared logic structure.

-Migration wasn’t all rainbows (details coming in Part 2), but KMP let me keep what I loved about the library while sharing the logic and respecting each platform’s strengths.
+Migration wasn’t all smooth sailing.
+Details in Part 2.
+But KMP let me keep what I liked about the library while sharing the core and respecting each platform’s strengths.

 Add NetFlow to your build.gradle.kts: